This guide outlines the factors that can impact electricity prices, and can cause them to increase and decrease.

 - Low rainfall can contribute to there not being enough water flow or water volume for hydro energy setups and dams on rivers

-Profit Motive Of Utilities
+Profit Motive Of Utilities (& Retailers)

 - Some utility companies are for-profit companies, and their prices will be influenced by their intrinsic need for financial return.
 These utility companies can exercise their political power within existing legal and regulatory regimes, to both guarantee that financial return, and, reduce competition from other sources, such as distributed generation [distributed generation includes sources such as rooftop solar and residential solar – essentially sources that aren’t commercial size or utility]